codembly/rust-tutorial/README.md

 # rust-tutorial
 The Rust Programming Language Codembly Tutorial

+# Build the examples
+Open example projects foder with [Visual Studio Code](https://code.visualstudio.com/)

+# License
+Code example are regulated by the [MIT license](https://github.com/codembly/rust-tutorial/blob/master/LICENSE)

-Rust and Cargo are Mozilla trademarks – see Trademark policy: https://www.rust-lang.org/policies/media-guide
+Rust and Cargo are Mozilla trademarks – see [Trademark policy](https://www.rust-lang.org/policies/media-guide)

-These tutorial examples are written in the standard Rust programming language and is unofficial NOT affiliated or endorsed by the Rust project or Mozilla.
+These tutorial examples are written in the standard Rust programming language and is unofficial, **NOT** affiliated or endorsed by the Rust project or Mozilla.

-# build the examples
-Open example projects foder with Use Visual Studio Code: https://code.visualstudio.com/